binsec/rosa/doc/src/quickstart/analyzing_results.md

 - For each subdirectory of `backdoors/`:
     1. Pick a _witness input_ out of the subdirectory, to be used to characterize the entire subdirectory (let's assume the input is `rosa-out/backdoors/X/Y`).
-    2. Run `rosa-explain -o rosa-out Y` and inspect the parts starting with `"Syscalls: "`.
+    2. Run `rosa-explain rosa-out Y` and inspect the different system calls.
 These are the _discriminants_, meaning the system calls that are _different_ (either with regards to the suspect trace or its corresponding input family).
     3. Run the target program under `strace` by only filtering the system call numbers you saw